Lehoooo/minecraft_oneplayer_sleep/README.md

 # minecraft_oneplayer_sleep
-A plugin to set the time to day when someone sleeps
+Minecraft Spigot plugin to set the time to day when someone sleeps

 # Usage
 Download the .jar from releases and put in your plugins folder